llvm/llvm-project/lldb/docs/resources/lldbgdbremote.md

 ## jThreadsInfo

 Ask for the server for thread stop information of all threads.

-### Priority To Implement

-Low.
-This is a performance optimization, which speeds up debugging by avoiding multiple round-trips for retrieving thread information.
-The information from this packet can be retrieved using a combination of `qThreadStopInfo` and `m` packets.

-### Description

 The data in this packet is very similar to the stop reply packets, but is packaged in JSON and uses JSON arrays where applicable.
 The JSON output looks like: